Gordon Lightfoot: Personal life and death

 Lightfoot was married three times.
 His first marriage in 1963 was to Brita Ingegerd Olaisson, a Swede, with whom he had two children.
 They divorced in 1973, the marriage ending in part because of his infidelity.
 Lightfoot acknowledged that he found fidelity difficult in a long-distance relationship brought on by touring, which contributed to the failure of at least two relationships.

 "If You Could Read My Mind" was written in reflection upon his disintegrating marriage.
 At the request of his daughter, he performed the lyrics with a slight change: the line "I'm just trying to understand the feelings that you lack" is altered to "I'm just trying to understand the feelings that we lack."
 He said in an interview that the difficulty with writing songs inspired by personal stories is that there is not always the emotional distance and clarity to make lyrical improvements such as the one his daughter suggested.

-Lightfoot was single for 16 years and had two other children from relationships between his first and second marriages.
+Lightfoot was unmarried for 16 years and had two other children from relationships between his first and second marriages.

 In the early 1970s, Lightfoot was involved with Cathy Smith; their volatile relationship inspired "Sundown" and "Rainy Day People" among others.
 "Cathy was a great lady," Lightfoot told The Globe and Mail after her death.
 "Men were drawn to her, and she used to make me jealous.
 But I don't have a bad thing to say about her."
 Smith later became notorious as the person who injected John Belushi with a fatal speedball.

 In 1989, he married Elizabeth Moon.
 They had two children.
 They divorced in 2011 after a separation of nine years.

 Lightfoot married for a third time in 2014 at Toronto's Rosedale United Church, to Kim Hasse.

 To stay in shape to meet the demands of touring and public performing, Lightfoot worked out in a gym six days per week but declared in 2012 that he was "fully prepared to go whenever I'm taken."
 He calmly stated, "I've been almost dead a couple times, once almost for real ...
 I have more incentive to continue now because I feel I'm on borrowed time, in terms of age."